mdolab/pyspline/doc/index.rst

 pySpline
 ========

-``pySpline`` is a package containing code for wiking with b-spline :class:`curve`, :class:`surface`, and :class:`volume` objects.
-The Python interface to all functionality is found in the pySpline.py module.
+``pySpline`` is a package containing code for working with b-spline :class:`~pyspline.pyCurve.Curve`, :class:`~pyspline.pySurface.Surface`, and :class:`~pyspline.pyVolume.Volume` objects.
+The Python interface to all functionality is found in the relevant module.
 The documentation for this package is summarized below:

 .. toctree::
    :maxdepth: 1

-   building
-   regression
+   install
    examples

 .. toctree::